Inria-Empenn/lesion-segmentation-challenge-miccai21/example_method/README.md

 # Install, publish and use the example method

+*Note: Those instructions are only provided as an example to help you submit your method.
+Please read the [submission guidelines](SUBMISSION_GUIDELINES.md) first.*

 ## Build the Docker image

-To build the GPU version, run `docker build -f Dockerfile.gpu -t YOUR-USER-NAME/msseg-gpu-example .` To build the CPU version, run `docker build -f Dockerfile.cpu -t YOUR-USER-NAME/msseg-cpu-example .`
+- To build the GPU version, run `docker build -f Dockerfile.gpu -t YOUR-USER-NAME/msseg-gpu-example .`
+- To build the CPU version, run `docker build -f Dockerfile.cpu -t YOUR-USER-NAME/msseg-cpu-example .`

 ## Run the Docker image